 Our Pacific Biosecurity initiative began in 2013, when we saw an increasing need for invasive ant management in the Pacific.
 Our work has evolved over time and and our primary focus now is on preventing the arrival, establishment and spread of invasive species, that is, biosecurity.

-Since 2013 we have contributed to invasive species management planning and capability building in many countries and territories in the region .
+Since 2011 our team has contributed to biosecurity, invasive species control and capability-building in many countries and territories in the region.
 We have also developed standard tools and protocols for use throughout the region.
 Read more about our work here.
 We collaborate with regional organisations, international charities, and in-country partners to enhance resilience and well-being through invasive species management, primarily through supporting better biosecurity.
 Pacific Biosecurity was a founding member of the Pacific Regional Invasive Species Management Support Service (PRISMSS) and led the Protect our Islands programme.
 Our research outputs include collaborative peer-reviewed articles in international publications on invasive species ecology, impacts and management. |